ZoeZinovia/GoMicroservicesIoT/README.md

 # GoMicroservicesIoT

-A microservices IoT application was developed for Unix devices.
+A microservices IoT application was developed for embedded devices.

 ## Description